 This project seeks to lift 1096 families out of extreme poverty in Pichigua (520 families) and Omacha (576)Cusco, through peer learning and healthy competition.
 The aim is to accelerate the recovery of degraded soils and vegetation while helping the villages, and the families living in them, to manage their natural resources in a sustainable way.

 The districts of Pichigua and Omacha, have a high deterioration of natural resources.
 Some of the major problems facing both Pichigua and Omacha include - Water shortages - Lack of permanent pasture cultivation - Agriculture based on annual crops for self-consumption (rather than profit) - The use of wood-burning stoves without chimneys (which can eventually cause cancer from smoke inhalation) - Malnutrition caused by a poor diet

-We have been working since 2008 on our projects for environmental recovery and poverty eradication with 70% success.
-We will work together with the families of the district the following items: Preventive health (familiar gardens with more than 5 varieties of vegetables, maintenance of the drinking water system, kitchens with chimney) Afforestation (1000 trees planted per family per year, tidy grazing and pasture cultivation ).
-Sustainable Business (sale of guinea pigs, mushrooms, cattle, etc.)
+Since 2008, Pachamama Raymi has been working on environmental recovery and poverty eradication projects.
+The plan is to work with the families of the district on the following initiatives: - Preventative health (building family gardens with more than 5 different vegetables, maintaining the quality of the drinking water system, and building chimneys in kitchens) - Afforestation (planting 1,000 trees per family per year, sustainable grazing and pasture cultivation) - Sustainable business

 This project has provided additional documentation in a PDF file (projdoc.pdf).